budproj/eslint-config/packages/eslint-config-base/README.md

   <br>
 </p>
 <p align="center">
-Eslint preset for Bud Javascript projects
+Base eslint config for Bud Javascript projects
 </p>

 ## 📖 About this